 If you really want to be sure something is working, you need to test it, right?
 I’m talking, of course, about doing family drills to make absolutely sure everyone knows what to do in case of a home invasion.

 This is going to be a true learning experience for you and your loved ones because you really get to see what’s working and what’s not for whom.
 Serious deficiencies will need to be planned around.

-OPSEC (operation security) is crucial.
-The less people know about your “fortified” house, the better.
-And one of the best ways to keep them from finding out is to never let them in.
-A lot of times, the burglar is someone who’s already been inside and saw something they like (think plumbers, electricians, and so on).
+Try to keep all strangers out of your home.
+This includes service personnel.
+A lot of times, the burglar is someone who’s already been inside and saw something they like.
+Think plumbers, electricians, and so on.

 Now I’m not saying you should never let strangers inside your home if the situation is unsalvageable or an emergency, but if there are things you can repair on your own, then why not?

 One last thing: never talk or brag on Facebook about going on vacation.
-Some thieves use social networks to track owners who leave their homes unattended for longer periods of time because this will give them plenty of time to operate with no fear of discovery.
+Thieves use social networks to track owners who leave their homes unattended for longer periods of time because this will give them plenty of time to operate with no fear of discovery.

 It bears repeating again and again and again.
 I am constantly disgusted by how lax people are on this.
-Since a good percentage of these invasions occur when either a door or a window is left open, it’s critical that you and your family create the habit of always locking everything up, even if you go to the store for just 5 minutes and even when you’re at home!
+Since a good percentage of these invasions occur when either a door or a window is left open, it’s critical that you and your family create the habit of always locking everything up, even if you go to the store for just five minutes and even when you’re at home.